CobayaSampler/cobaya/docs/post.rst

    *new in 1.2*

-The `post` module provides a way to post-process an existing sample in different ways:
+The `post` component provides a way to post-process an existing sample in different ways:

 - Add/remove/recompute a prior, e.g. to impose a parameter cut.
 - Add/remove/recompute a likelihood.